Plain English Business Editing Services

 Australian private health insurance provider Medibank, is Australia’s second largest health insurance provider.

-APM was commissioned to proofread the final PDF of it 2020 annual report before it was printed – to make sure it was complete.
+For the past several years APM has been commissioned to proofread the final PDF of Medibank’s annual report before it was printed to make sure it was complete and there were no errors.

 We had to check: